MKLINK

 Usage:

-Due to Windows file system restrictions, creating symbolic links with MKLINK requires an NTFS volume and Windows Vista or later.
+Due to Windows file system restrictions, creating symbolic links with MKLINK requires an NTFS volume.

 See also MKLNK.